turingschool/lesson_plans/ruby_04-apis_and_scalability/scaled_down_scale_up.markdown

 Implement pagination on the `loan_request#index` view.
 I used the [will_paginate](https://github.com/mislav/will_paginate) gem but there are other alternatives as well, for example [Kaminari](https://github.com/amatsuda/kaminari).

 Once you have implemented pagination, start the server and click `Lend` again.
 Success - our browser doesn't crash!
+Now we can start the load script and see traffic being registered on New Relic.

+### 3.1 Updating the load script

+In our load script, `browse_loan_requests` will visit `/browse` and click on a random loan request.
+The only problem is that we will only ever click the loan requests that are on the first page.

+To visit a random loan request we need to modify the load script.

+#### Your turn:

+Modify the load script to hit random `loan_request#show` views.
+Either add a line to click a random paginated view and then click a random loan request on that page - or - visit a random loan request page.

-### 3.5 OPTIONAL: adding images to loan requests
+### 3.2 OPTIONAL: adding images to loan requests

 If you want to add images to loan requests, run the `load_images` rake task - read it before you run it!
 Be prepared that it might take a long time to run.